 Discover the legacy of Studebaker Watch Company—where precision meets purpose, tradition inspires innovation, and every watch tells a story worth wearing.

-In 1929 mail order was a very successful campaign, but the stock market crashed on October 29, 1929, which caused the company to find itself with more delinquent accounts than they could maintain.
-The plant closed on November 27, 1929, with aspirations of re-opening the plant on January 1, 1930, but that never happened.
+On October 29, 1929, the stock market crashed (known as Black Tuesday), which caused the company to find itself with more delinquent accounts than they could maintain.
+The plant closed on November 27, 1929, with aspirations of reopening on January 1, 1930, but unfortunately that never happened.
 Liquidation was completed in 1933.

-A SWC/SBWC company employee named Walter Cross Shelton, Jr. continued to assemble watches after the closure of the plant.
+An SWC/SBWC employee named Walter Cross Shelton Jr. continued to assemble watches after the closure of the plant.
 He continued to operate the service department until his retirement in 1954.

-The original building was destroyed in 1957 when workers were remodeling the building which caught fire and suffered extensive damage.
-The building was torn down and eventually is where they built Indiana University South Bend.
+The original building was destroyed in 1957 when workers were remodeling the building and it caught fire, becoming massively damaged.
+The building was torn down, and eventually Indiana University South Bend was built on the site.
+The original address was: